leeftk/leeftk/README.md

 ### Hi there 👋

-- Hi my name is Lee Faria.
-I am a Security focused Solidity Developer with a range of experience from full stack dApp developement to build developer communities through my past work as a developer experience en
+#### <center>Hi my name is Lee Faria.
+I am a security focused Solidity Developer with a range of experience from full stack dApp developement to build developer communities through my past work as a developer experience </center></bold>

 <!--
 **leeftk/leeftk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.